How to Deliver a Powerful Presentation

 Power is the ability to make things happen.

 © George Torok is The Speech Coach for Executives.
-He helps business leaders deliver million-dollar presentations.
+He helps business leaders deliver Superior Presentations.